chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 The other registry API changes may also be implemented in terms of the new resolver `schemaVersion` check.

+This design is completely backwards compatible: it continues working exactly as it does today, with users opting *into* the change by upgrading their version of `ember-resolver`, which will implement the new design proposed by this RFC as a breaking change.

+There is also some prior art for this kind of schema versioning: [a similar “stamp”](https://github.com/emberjs/ember.js/pull/9994) was used for accomodating different behaviors when using the modules-based resolver vs. not (back in 2014)!

 ### Owner APIs

 The owner APIs all change to use `Identifier` or `FactoryTypeIdentifier` instead of strings.